 For human keratinocyte training, a typical schedule would be Monday-Monday, available on most weeks of the year.
 For mouse training, you must contact us before you start breeding so that we can plan a schedule for culture initiation.
 You will need IACUC approval for harvesting of mouse keratinocytes, which is covered under a 'tissue harvest' procedure on IACUC protocols.

-The STaR core provides fresh normal human adult skin, basal cell carcinoma and squamous cell carcinoma samples (freshly obtained from surgical procedures).
+The STaR core provides fresh normal human adult skin, basal cell carcinoma, and squamous cell carcinoma samples (freshly obtained from surgical procedures).
 These are available most weeks for pickup in the afternoon-evening.
-We provide neonatal foreskins for pickup Wednesday to Friday for pickup between 12 pm - 5 pm.
-Freshly obtained punch biopsies from patients with skin diseases can also be provided upon request.
-After we receive your form, you will be contacted by SBDRC staff to arrange for consultation (biopsy requests), determine availability, and/or sample pickup.
+We provide neonatal foreskins for pickup Tuesday to Friday for pickup between 12 pm - 5 pm.
+For questions on this service please contact Donna Brennan-Crispi, PhD (dbrenn@pennmedicine.upenn.edu).

 COMING SOON